qafedev/forms-conversion-documentation/forms-to-qafe/README.md

 }
 ```

-The classes defined within the CSS file are now usable.
-Using the class-tag the CSS styling of that class is taken into account.
-For example, a label can be styled with this class, as shown in the example below.
+The class selectors defined within the CSS file are now usable.
+Using the class-tag the CSS styling of that class selector is taken into account.
+For example, a label can be styled with this class selector, as shown in the example below.

 ```xml
 <label id="newLabel" displayname="New Label" class="labelStyle" />